yambo-code/LetzElPhC/README.md

-Please read docs/main.pdf for installing and usage
+Please read docs/main.pdf for installing and usage.
+A simple example can be found in ```examples/qe/silicon``` folder

-The main prototype of the code is done but there are some minor issues.
+This code is currently under development. please use at your own risk.

+# Acknowledgments
+Ludger Wirtz (Supervisor)
+Fulvio Paleari (beta tester)
+University of Luxembourg (Funding)
+HPC @ Uni.lu (Computing resources)

 # TODO
 1) Support XML format for dynamical matrices